 Forecast to demonstrate the business’s future financial position

-This takes a look at your business’s profit and loss, cash flow and balance sheet to provide forward predictions on the cash position of the business.
-Financial institutions will review your forecast to determine whether or not you will be able to meet your required repayments and other financial requirements.
+This looks at your business’s profit and loss, cash flow and balance sheet to provide forward predictions on the business’s cash position.

 Proof of individual income and bank statements

-If you are a Director and/or shareholder of your business, most lenders will typically request two or more recent personal tax returns and an ATO notice of Assessment.
+If you are a Director and/or shareholder of your business, most lenders typically request two or more recent personal tax returns and an ATO Notice of Assessment.

 Identification of Director/s, Shareholder/s and Trustee/s

-You will be required to show identification in the form of a driver’s licence, passport, Medicare card, etc. Other documents including your trust deed, partnership agreement or company registration may also be required.
+You will be required to show identification, such as a driver’s licence, passport, Medicare card, etc. Other documents, such as your trust deed, partnership agreement, or company registration, may also be required.

 Understand that processing time has increased due to added complexity

-Loans to SME’s in particular take longer to assess than they once did due to increased levels of due diligence carried out by lenders, particularly where a home loan is part of the overall borrowing mix and where a business may have been impacted by Covid-19.
+Loans to SME’s in particular take longer to assess than they once did due to increased levels of due diligence carried out by lenders, particularly where a home loan is part of the overall borrowing mix.